BilalParkar12/PremierLeaguePredictor/README.md

 # Premier League Predictor

-This Premier League Predictor collects historical match results to predict the scores of upcoming Premier League matches.
+A Flask application that collects historical match results to predict the scores of upcoming Premier League matches.

 ### Tech Stack
-- Python
-- HTML
-- CSS
-- Flask
-- Pandas
-- NumPy
+- Frontend - HTML (displays web pages), CSS (styles the web pages with colours)
+- Backend - Python (score prediction for each team), Flask (framework to combine HTML and Python into one Python file)
+- Modules - Pandas (collect historical match results from a CSV file), NumPy (convert data collected from a CSV file into an array)

 Follow these steps to set up a virtual environment and run the application: